 Question: My pop up camper cabinets are not real wood.
 They seem to be covered in some sort of wood grain printed plastic paper.
 Can I still paint them?

 Answer: YES!
 You can absolutely still paint your cabinets if some of the paper coating is missing or peeling.
 We did.
 If I had sections where the paper was peeling, I simply used a little wood glue to re-adhere to paper and covered any cracks with some wood filler.
 Then I sanded the wood filler smooth.
-We also used the wood filler–sanded smooth, of course–in the areas where the paper coating was missing completely.
+We also used the wood filler–sanded smooth, of course–in the small areas where the paper coating was missing completely.
 Once we painted, you couldn’t even tell where we’d patched.

 Question: Can I use chalk paint?